 Download further information about the map here (MS Word):

 This living map is being continuously maintained using Microsoft Academic Graph (MAG) Browser tools, hosted in EPPI-Reviewer Web.
-The latest version of the map – Version 1 – was published on Friday 26th March 2021.
-An updated version will be published on the last Friday of every month (next version due on Friday 30th April 2021).
+The latest version of the map – Version 14 – was published on Friday 29th April 2022.
+An updated version will be published on the last Friday of every month (next version is due on Friday 27th May 2022).

-Shemilt I, Gough D, Thomas J, Stansfield C, Bangpan M, Brunton J, Dickson K, Graziosi S, Hull P, Kneale D, Muraki S, Ramadani F, Vigurs C (2021).
+Shemilt I, Gough D, Thomas J, Stansfield C, Bangpan M, Brunton J, Dickson K, Graziosi S, Hull P, Kneale D, Larsson C, Mendizabal-Espinosa R, Muraki S, Ramadani F, Vigurs C, Wang P (2022).
 Living map of systematic reviews of social sciences research evidence on COVID-19.
 London: EPPI Centre, UCL Social Research Institute, University College London.

 The ESRC International Public Policy Observatory (IPPO) on COVID-19 is supported by a grant from the UK Economic and Social Research Council (ESRC) [Grant Number: ES/V016938/1].
 Any views expressed in this publication are those of the authors and not necessarily those of the IPPO or the ESRC.

 If you know of a published systematic review (broadly defined - see 'About this Map') of social sciences research evidence on COVID-19 that is not yet included in the map, please send an e-mail to email@example.com - headed 'IPPO Living Map' - containing the following bibliographic details: 'First author', 'Year', 'Title', 'Journal' or 'Source', 'DOI' and/or 'URL'.